 Cornell University Library Resources

 Virginia Cole, Reference and Digital Services Librarian at Olin and Uris libraries, continually updates the Cornell Library Medieval Studies Subject Bibliography, a comprehensive bibliography and research guide to medieval studies resources.
-The page contains detailed information on how to locate source material, articles, and manuscripts for any research project related to the middle ages.
+The page contains additional information on how to locate source material, articles, and manuscripts for research projects related to the middle ages.

 Medieval books and manuscripts were among the Cornell Library’s earliest acquisitions.
 The University’s first president, Andrew Dickson White, and his librarian, George Lincoln Burr (a Cornell medievalist), personally selected many manuscripts during frequent buying trips to Europe.
 White believed that instruction in history depended heavily on the use of original sources.
 He bought manuscripts for their instructional value, and his collection contains illustrative examples of most periods and styles.
 The collection is an invaluable resource for medievalists at Cornell and elsewhere.